-A few days after I first wrote this post, the Guru (aka our kitty Lucy) died suddenly of undetected heart failure.
-Although a tribute post will follow, I wanted to share the following with you in its original form.
+A few days after I wrote this post, the Guru (aka our kitty Lucy) died suddenly of undetected heart failure.
+Although a tribute post will be forthcoming, I wanted to share the following with you in its original form.
 Everything here is a tribute to our feisty little Guru.
 We love you, Lou.

 Can people change?